-The Postal Service announced on May 28, 2021, a second 2021 rate increase.
-This one is excessive — and well-beyond the rate of inflation (or CPI) — increasing 6.5 – 8.5%, depending on the class of mail.
-The new rates are expected to take effect in around 90 days, or late August/early September.
-This pending rate increase is in addition to the 1.5% rate increase that just took effect on January 24, 2021.
+With the large increase in postal rates, which took effect on August 29, 2021 — well-beyond the rate of inflation (or CPI) increasing 6.5–8.5%, depending on the class of mail — mailers face a very challenging situation.
+And as noted, this latest rate increase is in addition to the 1.5% rate increase that just took effect on January 24, 2021.

 The long-range consequences of the new rate-making authority could mean crushing increases over the next 4-5 years.

 The Nonprofit Alliance is working on 2 fronts:

 A LAWSUIT TESTING THE LEGALITY OF THE RULE